grv1207/Graph-KB/README.md

 * `--skip-duplicate-node`
 	- `true` Skip duplicate nodes

-After running this command a **graph.db** file will be generated in the present directory, you need to move this file into the following folder **/var/lib/neo4j/data/database/**
+After running this command a **graph.db** folder will be generated in the present directory, you need to move this file into the following folder **/var/lib/neo4j/data/databases/**

 ## III) [ Additional information ]:
 -----------------------------------